billym711/C323-Project1/README.md

 * [ ] User can clear everything with C button
 * [ ] User can make numbers negative or positive with +/-
 * [ ] User can choose % to divide the current number by 100.
+* [ ] User can choose a trigonometric operation (sine, cosine, or tangent) and apply it to the number in radians
+* [ ] User can choose a log 10 or natural log operation and apply it to the current number

 The following **extensions** are implemented: